-Most hearing aids today are digital; they can be programmed using our computer software and fine-tuned to each person’s individual hearing loss, sound preferences, and requests.
+Most hearing aids today are digital; they can be programmed using our computer software and fine-tuned to each person’s hearing loss, sound preferences, and requests.
 If the patient is not happy with the way the hearing aid sounds, or their hearing changes over time, it is recommended that the hearing aid be re-programmed to reflect any change in hearing that naturally occurs over time.
 All programming changes are verified using specialized test equipment to objectively confirm that the changes made to the hearing aid are appropriate and beneficial, relative to a patient’s hearing loss.
 There are many features in digital hearing aids today that have significant advantages for patients over older style, analog hearing aids.
 Some of these features include:

 Smartphone and Bluetooth compatibility

 Almost all traditionally worn hearing aids today come standard with Bluetooth technology.
-This allows the user to control and customize features of their hearing aids in real time, hear phone calls directly through both hearing aids, and stream music, movies or other forms of entertainment from their smartphone, tablet or other Bluetooth devices.
+This allows the user to control and customize features of their hearing aids in real time, hear phone calls directly through both hearing aids, and stream music, movies, or other forms of entertainment from their smartphone, tablet, or other Bluetooth devices.
 Integrated Bluetooth technology now eliminates any need for headphones, earbuds, or specialized TV listening headsets.

-Many hearing aids are equipped with microphones that can separate speech from background noise; this feature is obviously very beneficial in noisy situations.
-Directional microphones amplify sound in front of you (typically speech from the people you’re talking to) more than sound behind you (background noise) in order to enhance your hearing in noisy situations.
+Many hearing aids are equipped with microphones that can separate speech from background noise; this feature is very beneficial in noisy situations.
+Directional microphones amplify sound in front of you (typically speech from the people you’re talking to) more than sound behind you (background noise) to enhance your hearing in noisy situations.
 For example, while in a crowded restaurant, the directional microphone can amplify the conversation at your table, without picking up as much of the conversation coming from tables behind you.
 Some hearing aids are sophisticated enough to perform this task for you automatically, while others require you to manually adjust the hearing aid for this feature.

 Most hearing aids are designed to constantly monitor your listening environment.
 When it detects the presence of background noise that might interfere with your ability to hear speech, special processing strategies in the hearing aid become activated and can reduce the amount of noise the hearing aid picks up to help you hear better and make listening more comfortable.